om-design/sattva/theory/sattva_theoretical_development.md

 SATTVA proposes that “understanding” can be engineered as the geometry of stable semantic attractors and controlled transitions between them.
 It uses resonance and brain-field analogies as conceptual constraints, vision as a model of structural settling and structure–function coupling, bioelectric pattern memory as a motivating bridge, chemistry as a metaphor for modulatory gating above deep attractors, and trauma as a cautionary metaphor for maladaptive basin shaping.

-The immediate next step is to implement the first task-driven training objective and instrumentation so the project evolves from a dynamical demo into a learnable semantic structure.
+The immediate next step is to continue evolving the first task-driven training objective and instrumentation so the project evolves from a dynamical demo into a learnable semantic structure.
+This can be explored in the Experiments directory.